jcpeeps/RuDASA-2024/markdown/about/partners.md

     },
     {
         title: 'South Africa HIV Clinicians Society',
         description: 'The Southern African HIV Clinicians Society is a membership organisation of over 3 000 health care workers with an interest in HIV.
 The Society’s mission is to promote evidence-based, quality HIV healthcare in Southern Africa.
-The Society’s membership includes doctors, nurses, pharmacists and other health care professionals working in the field of HIV.
-Members of the Society are amongst the most respected and influential HIV clinicians and policy makers within Southern Africa and hold prestigious positions within academic, public and private organizations in the field of HIV in the region.',
+The Society’s membership includes doctors, nurses, pharmacists and other health care professionals working in the field of HIV.',
         link: 'https://sahivsoc.org/'
     },
     {